brucou/functional-rose-tree/README.md

 ### Description
 Traverse a tree, applying a predicate, which when failed leads to discarding any descendant nodes of the node failing that predicate.
 The failing node itself remains in the result tree.
- Note that the `setTree` lens is mandatory here to rebuild the tree from its nodes.
+ Note that the `constructTree` lens is mandatory here to rebuild the tree from its nodes.
 Note also that the predicate is passed the traversal state, together with the node.
 This allows to implement stop conditions by modifying directly the traversal state (adding for instance a `isTraversalStopped` flag).